diglesia/delaIglesiaetal_Data/README.md

       /unigrams: Input data, models and results to conduct the CT experiments with unigrams.
       /bigrams: Input data, models and results to conduct the CT experiments with bigrams.

-      Each one of the abovementioned folders contain the following subfolders:
+      Each one of the abovementioned folders contains the following subfolders:

       /binary: Data to conduct the experiments using a binary representation of the documents /frequencies: Data to conduct the experiments using a frequency-based representation of the documents